 Ethanol has a higher octane content than pure petrol, so it burns cleaner and leads to lower temperatures in the combustion chamber.

-There should be no reason for your bike to lose any power at all; perhaps it will actually run a little smoother.
+There should be no reason for your bike to lose any power at all; perhaps it will run a little smoother.